 SEO and analytics go hand-in-hand.
 This is where you learn what’s working, what’s not working, and how you can tweak your strategies.
 SEO is not a “set it and forget it” strategy.
 It’s ongoing and keeps evolving over time.
 This data and evolution can inform which business decisions to make.

 What Does an SEO Expert Do?

 Wherever there’s a search box, there’s SEO.
 This type of support can include the absolute basics, such as keyword research, content writing, and link building.
-It can also include the more advanced strategies, such as Amazon optimization, internal site search and conversion optimization.
+It can also include more advanced strategies, such as Amazon optimization, internal site search, and conversion optimization.

 When thinking about what SEO consultants do, know that our responsibilities continue to grow and evolve over time.
 We become more integrated with other marketing teams.
 SEO strategists have in a way become almost like business consultants.